CodeBlood-ED/Coupon-Management-System/README.md

 * GET __/api/coupons/bxgy :__ The implementaion of fetching a bxgy type coupon which includes deserialization of List<Product> object which I am sure I will be able to implement and further update the functionality of the endpoint.

 * GET __/api/coupons/apply-coupon/bxgy/1 :__ In order to apply a bxgy type coupon again we need to fetch applicable by=xgy coupons and do calculations on it.

-1. Introduced expiration_date field of type `Date()` to validate expiry of coupons in .
-At the time of creating coupons admin will have option to set expiration date for each coupon.